Updated March 18, 2026

 Info

-Alcohol Purchase Hours (Scotland)
+Alcohol Purchase Hours Scotland 10PM-10AM Ban

-All shops, supermarkets, and off-licenses across Scotland.
+All shops, supermarkets, convenience stores, and off-licences across Scotland.

 How to avoid